-The action of the Board of Directors in adopting the 1996 Plan and authorizing the grant of the awards thereunder to date requires the ratification and approval by an affirmative vote of the holders of a majority of shares of Company Common Stock present in person or represented by proxy at the Annual Meeting.
+The action of the Board of Directors in adopting the 1999 Plan requires the ratification and approval by an affirmative vote of the holders of a majority of shares of Company Common Stock present in person or represented by proxy at the Annual Meeting.

-THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS A VOTE FOR THE RATIFICATION AND APPROVAL OF THE UNIVERSAL ELECTRONICS INC. 1996 STOCK INCENTIVE PLAN AND THE AWARDS GRANTED THEREUNDER TO DATE.
+THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS A VOTE FOR THE RATIFICATION AND APPROVAL OF THE UNIVERSAL ELECTRONICS INC. 1999 STOCK INCENTIVE PLAN.